 Some time in the early 2000s the latter of these smiths, Pearce, leveraged his popularity and cooperated with Hanwei to produce a signature line of European longswords designed to be affordable for entry level test cutting, which is the Hanwei Tinker Pearce Longsword line that is still widely purchased.
 In the early days of HEMA, unsharpened blades with capped or cut points were also used by some HEMA swordfighters for steel on steel sparring.
 This usage of the Tinker Pearce longswords as steel sparring swords was before the widespread available of modern produced federschwert swords, which are the most common type of training sword used for HEMA longsword today.
 As such the Hanwei Tinker Pearce longsword has a place in the modern history of the HEMA movement and some veterans of the community are still sentimental about it.

-However, Hanwei has in recent years greatly reduced the quality of their swords.
-Or rather the vendors which they hire to manufacture these swords have been cutting corners on the quality control, which leads to blades that are unsuitable and often dangerous for use in HEMA practices.
-The primary problem with Hanwei produced swords is that the quality of the heat treatment is often inferior, leading to blades that are fragile and will easily break.
+However, Hanwei has in recent years had some mixed reviews of their products, as the vendors which they hire to manufacture these swords have been known to sometimes cut corners on the quality control, which leads to some blades that are unsuitable for use in HEMA practices.
+The primary problem with Hanwei produced swords is that the quality of the heat treatment can sometimes be inferior and inconsistent, leading to blades that are fragile and will easily break.
 This is not readily noticeable in the Tinker Pearce line of longswords but is obvious in the CAS Hanwei Federschwert sword, which flops around like a wet noodle and is notorious for shattering during blade to blade contact.

-For a humorous video review of the CAS Hanwei Federschwert sword, you can watch this April Fools Day Review of the model produced by Blood & Iron.
+For a humorous video review of the original generation of CAS Hanwei Federschwert sword, you can watch this April Fools Day Review of the model produced by Blood & Iron.
 While the video is humorous, it clearly demonstrates the reasons why the CAS Hanwei Federschwert sword is not safe for practice.

 It is important to understand the problem is not that the swords are Chinese in origin.
 In actuality some of the most affordable and best swords produced in the world are manufactured in the city of Longquan.
 Presently, the majority of swords in the world are produced in Longquan, the other major hubs of modern sword production being in Solingen, Germany and Toledo, Spain.
 The vast majority of all cutlery in the world is produced in these three cities, and swords are classified as a form of cutlery.
 Granted, the overwhelming majority of swords produced in these cities are decorative wall hangers not produced for the rigors of blade to blade contact and will easily break but nevertheless these are the main cities where swords of all quality levels are manufactured today.